jnga773/figures_2025_yamada_model_PTC/README.md

 - `functions`: Contains the Matlab encoding of the vector fields (`functions/fields/`) and of the boundary conditions (`functions/bcs/`).
 - `continuation_scripts`: Contains functions which either calculate an initial solution, setup the COCO continuation problem scturcture, or save the relevant data to a Matlab `.mat` file.

+In the main directory, there is also a Matlab function file `set_figure_dimensions.m`.
+This function defines the dimensions of the axis 'Position' property to a specific dimension in centimetres.
+For the paper, I import the figures without any labels into Inkscape, and use the textbox tool in Inkscape to generate all of the labels, ticks, and text. `set_figure_dimensions` therefore allows me much finer control over the size of the figures.

 This repository is structured as follows:

 - `data_files`